Dear Brookline Community,

 - Organizations working to combat anti-Asian racism and violence like Dear Asian Youth, Asian Mental Health Collective, and the National Asian Pacific American Women’s Forum.

-- Be vigilant when seeing Asian elders in public spaces and offer to help escort them to their destination, if you can.
+- Be an ally for Asian elders in public spaces and offer to help escort them to their destination, if you can.

 - The Brookline Asian American Family Network’s webpage of resources.